Trogon: Evolution and taxonomy

 The position of the trogons within the class Aves has been a long-standing mystery.
 A variety of relations have been suggested, including the parrots, cuckoos, toucans, jacamars and puffbirds, rollers, owls and nightjars.
 More recent morphological and molecular evidence has suggested a relationship with the Coliiformes.
-The unique arrangement of the toes on the foot (see morphology and flight) has led many to consider the trogons to have no close relatives; to place them in their own order, possibly with the similarly atypical mousebirds as their closest relatives.
+The unique arrangement of the toes on the foot (see morphology and flight) has led many to consider the trogons to have no close relatives; this would place them in their own order, possibly with the similarly atypical mousebirds as their closest relatives.

 The earliest formally described fossil specimen is a cranium from the Fur Formation Lower Eocene in Denmark (54 mya).
 Other trogoniform fossils have been found in the Messel pit deposits from the mid-Eocene in Germany (49 mya), and in Oligocene and Miocene deposits from Switzerland and France respectively.
 The oldest New World fossil of a trogon is from the comparatively recent Pleistocene (less than 2.588 mya).

 The family had been thought to have an Old World origin notwithstanding the current richness of the family, which is more diverse in the Neotropical New World.
-DNA evidence seemed to support an African origin for the trogons, with the African genus Apaloderma seemingly basal in the family, and the other two lineages, the Asian and American, breaking off between 20–36 million years ago.
-More recent studies show that the DNA evidence gives contradictory results concerning the basal phylogenetic relationships; so it is currently unknown if all extant trogons are descended from an African or an American ancestor or neither.
+DNA evidence seemed to support an African origin for the trogons, with the African genus Apaloderma seemingly basal in the family, and the other two lineages, the Asian and American, breaking off 20–36 million years ago.
+More recent studies show that the DNA evidence gives contradictory results concerning the basal phylogenetic relationships; so it is currently unknown if all extant trogons are descended from an African ancestor, an American ancestor or neither.

-The trogons are split into three subfamilies, each reflecting one of these splits, Aplodermatinae is the African subfamily and contains a single genus, Apaloderma.
+The trogons are split into three subfamilies, each reflecting one of these splits.
+Aplodermatinae is the African subfamily and contains a single genus, Apaloderma.
 Harpactinae is the Asian subfamily and contains two genera, Harpactes and Apalharpactes.
 Apalharpactes, consisting of two species in Java and Sumatra, has only recently been accepted as a separate genus from Harpactes.
 The remaining subfamily, the Neotropical Trogoninae, contains the remaining four genera, Trogon, Priotelus, Pharomachrus and Euptilotis.